 The drive functions are devided into 2 primary groups that are accessible through the Yaskawa V1000’s digital LED operator.
 Drive mode allows for motor operation and parameter monitoring.
 Parameter settings cannot be changed when functions are accessed in drive mode.
 However, alarm information and history can be accessed in drive mode.
 Programming mode allows access to the setup.
 There you can adjust and verify drive parameters as well as Auto-Tuning.
 The drive will not allow motor operation changes such as start and stop when the LED is accessing a function Programming mode.
 The V1000 is set to Drive mode when it is first powered up.
 The Up and Down arrow keys can be used to switch displays.

 The 6FC5235-0AA05-0AA1 Sinumerik Diskette is part of the Sinumerik series.
 It is a diskette unit 3.5″ with cable length 0.5 meters.
 This is a floppy disk drive box which is external.
-For more info you can visit our product page here.
+For more info you can visit website page for the 6FC5235-0AA05-0AA1 Diskette.

 The 140CPU65150 is a Unity processor in Schneider Electric’s Modicon Quantum series.
 It is one of the newer models in the series of processor modules.
 It joins together the standard functions of the PLC and the diagnostic possibilities of a web server.
 It communicates using an RJ-45 connection.
 The module is in a double-width standard Quantum housing which requires two sequential slots in a Quantum rack.
 Because its web server functions are diagnostic only, software must be used to configure its services.